waveform80/colorzero/README.rst

 Lightwave is a color manipulation library for Python (yes, *another* one) which aims to be reasonably simple to use and "pythonic" in nature.

-It does *not* aim to be as comprehensive or powerful as, say, `colormath`_.
+It does *not* aim to be as comprehensive, powerful, or that matter as *correct* as, say, `colormath`_.
 Lightwave originally grew out of work on my `picamera`_ project, hence it's intended to be sufficiently simple that school children can use it without having to explain color spaces and illuminants.
 However, it does aim to be useful to a wide range of skills, hence it does include basic facilities for `CIE Lab`_ representations, and `Delta-E`_ calculations should you need them.

 The major difference between lightwave and other libraries (`grapefruit`_, `colormath`_, etc.) is that its ``Color`` class is a ``namedtuple`` descendent.